-- Loss of site landscape character due to the removal of vegetation and the construction of the infrastructure. - Wind-blown dust due to the removal of large areas of vegetation. - Possible soil erosion from temporary roads crossing drainage lines. - Wind-blown litter from the laydown and construction sites.
+- Loss of site landscape character due to the removal of vegetation and the construction of the PV structures and associated infrastructure. - Wind-blown dust due to the removal of large areas of vegetation. - Possible soil erosion from temporary roads crossing drainage lines. - Wind-blown litter from the laydown and construction sites.